 Using the same pan, brown the beef, breaking it apart with a spatula.

-Stir in the pepper mixture, tomato paste, seasonings, and water.
-Bring to a simmer and cook together for about 5-8 more minutes or until thickened.
+Stir in the pepper mixture, ketchup, diced tomatoes and seasonings.
+Bring to a simmer and cook together for about 5-8 more minutes or until thickened slightly.
+If you need to thin it out, you can add a little liquid from the canned tomatoes or beef broth, one tablespoon at a time.

 Assemble the Sloppy Joe Potatoes